 Geodesy and other technical disciplines have used in its history various mathematical models to describe observed as well as mediate variables of inspected phenomenons.
 Univariate behaviour first, then multivariate capturing mutual dependencies, the focus was always put to understanding and predicting the values of individual concern.
-This article introduces the concept of a copula function as a tool for relating different dimensions of a data output.
+A copula function is (recently very popular) tool for relating different dimensions of a data output.

-Before we zoom to relevant theory, it may come handy to look "a little" back in section 2, following [4].
-After introducing the idea of copula theory, section 3 gives an interesting look into dependence measuring, which is helpful in the discussion about association between random variables and the role that copulas play in it.
-Section 4 is geared to Archimedean class of copulas, pointing out the easiness with which they can be constructed, while the fifth section describes the estimation procedure in details.
-There we give an application to position dynamics observed by means of satellite based positioning technique (GPS).
-Finally, section 6 concludes.
+Before we zoom to relevant theory, it may come handy to look "a little" back in section 4.1, following [19].
+After introducing the idea of copula theory, section 4.2 gives an interesting look into dependence measuring, which is helpful in the discussion about association between random variables and the role that copulas play in it.
+Section 4.3 is geared to Archimedean class of copulas, pointing out the easiness with which they can be constructed, while the section 4.1 describes the estimation procedure in details.